chrisdhalstead/vmware-horizon-postman/README.md

 1. Install Postman from https://www.getpostman.com/

-2. Either click the "Run in Postman" button (preferred) or Import the appropriate JSON collection file into Postman
+2. Either click the "Run in Postman" button (preferred) or Import the appropriate Postman JSON collection file into Postman

 3. Edit the collection - enter the following on the Variables Tab: